 One of the best ways to control gastroparesis is to change your eating habits.
 Your doctor may refer you to a dietitian.
 Your dietitian may recommend having 6 small meals a day instead of 3 big ones.
 Having more fluids and low-residue foods such as applesauce, low-fat broths, soups, juices, water, and sports drinks.
-And, if you have diabetes, controlling your blood-sugar levels will prevent you from having serious issues.
+And, if you have diabetes, controlling your blood sugar levels will prevent you from having serious issues.
 This will reduce the amount of food in your stomach and stop you from feeling too full.

 Depending on the attributed cause, your doctor may recommend prescription drugs.
 One example is Metoclopramide (Reglan), which you take before having a meal.
 It causes your stomach muscles to contract and move food along.
 It also helps with an upset stomach and vomiting.
-Its side effects include diarrhea, drowsiness, anxiety, and, in rare occasions, a serious neurological disorder.
+Its side effects include diarrhea, drowsiness, anxiety, and, on rare occasions, a serious neurological disorder.

 Your doctor may recommend injecting a botulinum toxin (aka Botox) into your pylorus.
 Your pylorus is the valve between your stomach and small intestine.
-Injecting botox into your pylorus relaxes it to keep it open for longer so you stomach can empty.
+Injecting botox into your pylorus relaxes it to keep it open for longer so your stomach can empty.

 Depending on the severity of your condition, your doctor may be required to give you a feeding tube (jejunostomy tube).
-A feeding tube bypasses your stomach to get nutrients direct into your small intestine.
+A feeding tube bypasses your stomach to get nutrients directly into your small intestine.
 This enables you to get nutrients into your bloodstream faster without food being held up in your stomach.

 Another form of treatment your doctor may recommend is electrical stimulation.
-This is where electrodes are attached to you stomach wall to trigger digestive contractions.
+This is where electrodes are attached to your stomach wall to trigger digestive contractions.
 If your condition is severe enough, your doctor may recommend POP surgery, where POP stands for Per-Oral-Pyloromyotomy.
 This is where your doctor cuts your pylorus so food can empty into your small intestine easier.

 Surgery is attributed to causing gastroparesis, yet, patients with obesity and diabetes tend to be elected for gastric bypass surgery.
 This is where surgeons create a small pouch at the top end of your stomach and attach it to the lower section of your small intestine.
-This procedure limits the amount of food your eat.
+This procedure limits the amount of food you eat.
 If your case is severe enough, you may require intravenous (parenteral) nutrition.
-This is where nutrients are sent straight into your bloodstream via a catheter in a vein in our chest.
+This is where nutrients are sent straight into your bloodstream via a catheter in a vein in your chest.
 This specific procedure is used for a very short time by doctors.

 Does CBD Oil Work For Gastroparesis Treatment?

 Yes, CBD oil does work for treating Gastritis.
 More specifically, CBD oil will help treat any inflammatory and pain symptoms associated with Gastroparesis.
-Cannabis-based treatment has demonstrated in a scientific setting to improve the symptoms of gastroparesis dramatically, reduce gastric acid secretion, and increase gastric mucosal protective effects in your stomach.
+Cannabis-based treatment has been demonstrated in a scientific setting to improve the symptoms of gastroparesis dramatically, reduce gastric acid secretion, and increase gastric mucosal protective effects in your stomach.